 What Exactly is The Dark Web?

 The Dark Web also known as Darknet or Deep Web, is content that uses the Internet but needs to be accessed via specific software.
 The most common one is Tor browser, which lets people browse anonymously.
 It is what we used to access some addresses (that of course you can’t find by using search engines like Google).
 Note that the terms Darknet, Dark Web and Deep Web aren’t exactly interchangeable, but the differences are pretty technical.
-You can find more info about it here.

-How Easy Was it to Access it and Start Buying?
+How Easy Was It to Access it and Start Buying?

 Very easy.
 All you need is to download a specific browser (we used Tor) and know where to look.
-There are enough step by step guides available on the Clearnet (the Internet we use everyday) to get started.
+There are enough step-by-step guides available on the Clearnet (the internet we use every day) to get started.